Land-grant university: Land acknowledgment statements and criticism

-The University of Nebraska is a public, land-grant institution with campuses and programs across the State that reside on the past, present, and future homelands of the Pawnee, Ponca, Oto-Missouria, Omaha, Dakota, Lakota, Arapaho, Cheyenne, and Kaw Peoples, as well as the relocated Ho Chunk (Winnebago), Iowa, and Sac and Fox Peoples.
+We would like to begin by acknowledging that the land on which we gather is the territory of the Eastern Pequot, Golden Hill Paugussett, Lenape, Mashantucket Pequot, Mohegan, Nipmuc and Schaghticoke Peoples who have stewarded this land throughout the generations.
+We thank them for their strength and resilience in protecting this land, and aspire to uphold our responsibilities according to their example.

 In an article in High Country News, Robert Lee and Tristan Ahtone criticized such statements for failing to acknowledge the true breadth of the benefits derived by European Americans from formerly Native American land.
 They pointed out that land grants were used not only for campus sites but also included many other parcels that universities rented or sold to generate funds that formed the basis of their endowments.
 Lee and Ahtone also pointed out that only a few land-grant universities have undertaken significant efforts at reconciliation with respect to the latter types of parcels.
 For instance, they could identify what portions of their current resources are traceable to Native American lands and reallocate some of those resources to help Native Americans.

 Nomenclature

+The "land grant" name inspired those of the sea grant, space grant and sun grant college programs established in 1965, 1988, and 2003 respectively.
+Some land-grant universities are also in one or more of these newer programs, whose names denote their field of research rather their original source of funding.

-Land-grant universities are not to be confused with sea grant colleges (a program instituted in 1966), space grant colleges (instituted in 1988), or sun grant colleges (instituted in 2003).
-In some states, the land-grant missions for agricultural research and extension have been relegated to a statewide agency of the university system rather than the original land-grant campus; an example is the Texas A&M University System.
-Its agricultural missions, including the agricultural college at the system's main campus, are now under the umbrella of Texas A&M AgriLife.
+In the Texas A&M University System, the land-grant missions for agricultural research and extension have been relegated to a statewide agency of the university system rather than the main campus.
+Its agricultural missions, including the agricultural college at the system's flagship campus, are now under the umbrella of Texas A&M AgriLife.